Bacon and cabbage: History

-Historically, this dish was common fare in Irish homes because the ingredients were readily available as many families grew their own vegetables and reared their own pigs.
+Historically, this dish originated in Ireland and was common fare in Irish homes because the ingredients were readily available as many families grew their own vegetables and reared their own pigs.
 It was considered nourishing and satisfying.
 The dish continues to be a very common meal in Ireland.

 Descendants

 Corned beef and cabbage

-In the mid-to-late 19th century, Irish immigrants to the United States began substituting corned beef for bacon when making the dish, thereby creating corned beef and cabbage.
+In the mid-to-late 19th century, Irish immigrants to the United States began substituting the bacon with corned beef when making the dish, thereby creating corned beef and cabbage.
 Like the original, the dish sometimes includes additional vegetables (especially carrots and potatoes); this also gives it a certain similarity to the New England boiled dinner, which almost invariably contains a mixture of root vegetables along with boiled meat and cabbage.

 The term "corned" comes from the large grains of salt used to cure beef, which was historically called "corns" of salt.

-Corned beef and cabbage remains a popular food in some areas of the United States, and is often the dish of choice on St. Patrick's Day.
+Corned beef and cabbage remains a popular food in some areas of the United States and Ireland.

 Jiggs dinner

-On the island of Newfoundland, where the Irish and the English made up a large proportion of the founding settlers, this, and the similar English boiled beef gave rise to a boiled dinner featuring salted beef called Jiggs dinner.
+On the island of Newfoundland, where the Irish and the English made up a large proportion of the founding settlers, this, and the similar English boiled beef, gave rise to a boiled dinner featuring salted beef called Jiggs dinner.